learn-co-curriculum/phrg-jenkins/README.md

 Continuous deployment is an excellent way to accelerate the feedback loop with your customers and take pressure off the team as there isn't a Release Day anymore.
 Developers can focus on building software, and they see their work go live minutes after they've finished working on it."

+Nitro used to use Jenkins for both CI & CD.
+Now we have a different tool that handles CD, called Milano.
+We will discuss Milano at a later time.

 ## Nitro

-At Power, it is common to refer to Jenkins as our "CI", but "CI/CD" is a more complete description.
+At Power, it is common to refer to Jenkins simply as CI.
 Moving forward, these lessons will refer to Jenkins simply as Nitro's CI.

 Jenkins is integrated with Nitro through [Github Webhooks](https://help.github.com/articles/about-webhooks/).
 Anytime one adds a commit to a pull request on the `nitro-web` repo, it triggers a CI run.
 Once Jenkins has finished, it displays the result of the run right in Github: